Azure-Samples/azure-spring-boot-samples/eventhubs/azure-spring-cloud-stream-binder-eventhubs/eventhubs-binder/README.md

     }
 ```

+NOTE: in the batch-consuming mode, the default content type of Spring Cloud Stream binder is **application/json**, so make sure the message payload is aligned with the content-type.
+For example, when using the default content type of **application/json** to received messages with **String** payload, the payload should be a JSON String, surrounded with double quotes.
+While for **text/plain** content type, it can be a **String** object directly.

+For more details, please refer to the official doc of [Spring Cloud Stream Content Type Negotiation][content-type-negotiation].

 ## Examples

 1. Run the `mvn spring-boot:run` in the root of the code sample to get the app running.